cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 ## v2 player information helpers

-You need to do a `+1` on one of the `count`s when a game reaches its resolution.
+When a game reaches its resolution, one of the `count`s needs to add `+1`.

 <ExpansionPanel title="A detailed look into the code">

-Start by adding a helper private function that gets the stats from the storage, updates the numbers as instructed, and saves it back:
+To start, add a helper private function that gets the stats from the storage, updates the numbers as instructed, and saves it back:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/keeper/player_info_handler.go#L11-L33]
 func mustAddDeltaGameResultToPlayer(